 Santa Clara Valley Transportation Authority Amalgamated Transit Union, Local 265 Pension Plan.
 All ATU employees are covered by the Santa Clara Valley Transportation Authority Amalgamated Transit Union, Local 265 Pension Plan ("ATU Plan").
 The ATU Plan is a noncontributory single-employer defined benefit pension plan.
 The ATU Plan provides retirement, disability, and death benefits based on the employees' years of service, age, and final compensation.
 As of January 1, 2011, there were 2,633 members of the ATU Plan.
 Employees with ten (10) or more years of service are entitled to full annual pension benefits beginning at age 65.
 Employees with less than ten (10) but at least five (5) years of service are entitled to a reduced annual benefit at age 65 provided that the Pension Board approves such benefit.
 Employees with fifteen (15) or more years of service are entitled to full annual pension benefits beginning at age 55.
-The ATU Plan permits early retirement if an employee becomes disabled after ten (10) or more years of service, and deferred vested retirement upon employee termination after ten (10) or more years of service, with benefits payable at age 65.
+The ATU Plan permits early retirement if an employee becomes disabled after ten (10) or more years of service, with benefits payable at age 65.
 Employees may elect to receive their benefits in the form of a joint or survivor annuity.
 These benefit provisions and all other requirements are established by State statute and the labor agreement with the ATU.
 The following actuarial methods and assumptions are based on a report dated January 1, 2011.